The Moai Statues of Easter Island

 It’s a surreal feeling to be in the presence of the ancient Moai statues, alone and deserted on a volcanic island surrounded by wild horses and whispering trade winds.
 At times we had to pinch ourselves to remind us that it wasn’t a dream, that we were actually walking on the legendary island.

-Then, without access to modern day equipment, they somehow transported these insanely heavy statues around the island and resurrected them on massive stone platforms called an “Ahu” (see the first photo below).
+Then, without access to modern day equipment, they somehow transported these insanely heavy statues around the island and resurrected them on massive stone platforms called an “Ahu” (see the photo below).

-Pictures of the Moai Statues on Easter Island
+Photos of the Moai Statues on Easter Island

 Ahu Tongariki near Rano Raraku, a 15–Moai Ahu excavated and restored in the 1990s